How I Approach Product and Design

-I don’t really think about design as a set of principles or frameworks.
+I don’t really think about design as a set of frameworks or rigid processes.

-Over time, I’ve found that clarity, alignment, and momentum matter more than having the perfect process.
+Over time, I’ve found that clarity, alignment, and momentum matter far more than trying to create the perfect process.

 Clarity Comes Before Execution